 Knightsbridge

-Heston Blumenthal is undoubtedly one of the country’s most famous chefs, so it makes sense his fabulous restaurant would make its way onto our list.
+Heston Blumenthal is one of the country’s most famous chefs, so his restaurant earning a place here is no surprise.

-While Heston is known for his innovative and forward-thinking approach, he’s been proudly inspired by the past with Dinner.
+Known for his innovative approach, he’s inspired by the past at Dinner, weaving Victorian-era cooking together with genuinely creative new ideas.

 Address: Within the Mandarin Oriental Hyde Park, 66 Knightsbridge, London SW1X 7LA